Technology Leader · Writer · CEO at Postlight

 My writing has been published in The Harvard Business Review, The New York Times, and Wired, among others.
 Profiles of my work have appeared in venues ranging from The Wall Street Journal to The New York Times.
 Once upon a time, I authored three editions of the Lifehacker book.
 Fast Company named me one of the Most Influential Women in Technology, and Wired magazine awarded me its prestigious Rave Award.

-Here's my formal, complete bio.
-Some nice strangers also wrote a Wikipedia page about me.
-You can send me an email to my usual username at Gmail, but be forewarned: most days I receive more messages than I can respond to.
-Thanks for understanding.
+Some nice strangers wrote a Wikipedia page about me.
+To get in touch, you can send me an email to my usual username at Gmail or tweet at me.